-of the Apocalypse (FIG. I-9) by German artist Albrecht Dürer (1471-1528).
+in The Four Horsemen of the Apocalypse (FIG. I-9) by German artist Albrecht Dürer (1471-1528).
 The late-15th-century print is a terrifying depiction of the fateful day at the end of time when, according to the Bible's last book, Death, Famine, War, and Pestilence will annihilate the human race.
 Dürer personified Death as an emaciated old man with a pitchfork.
 Famine swings the scales for weighing human souls (compare FIG. I-7).
 War wields a sword, and Pestilence draws a bow.

 Even without considering style and without knowing a work's maker, informed viewers can determine much about the work's period and provenance by iconographical and subject analysis alone.
-In The Passion of Sacco and Vanzetti (FIG. I-6), for example, the two coffins, the trio headed by an academic, and the robed judge in the background are all pictorial clues revealing the painting's subject.
-The work's date must be after the trial and execution, probably while the event was still newsworthy.
+In The Passion of Sacco and Vanzetti (Fig. I-6), for example, the two coffins, the trio headed by an academic, and the robed judge in the background are all pictorial clues revealing the painting's subject.
+The work's date must be after the trial and execution (the terminus post quem), probably while the event was still newsworthy.
 And because the two men's deaths caused the greatest outrage in the United States, the painter-social critic was probably an American.

-WHO MADE IT?
+Who Made It?
 If Ben Shahn had not signed his painting of Sacco and Vanzetti, an art historian could still assign, or attribute (make an attribution of), the work to him based on knowledge of the artist's personal style.
 Although signing (and dating) works is quite common (but by no means universal) today, in the history of art, countless works exist whose artists remain unknown.
 Because personal style can play a major role in determining the character of an artwork, art historians often try to attribute anonymous works to known artists.
 Sometimes they assemble a group of works all thought to be by the same person, even though none of the objects in the group is the known work of an artist with a recorded name.
-Art historians thus reconstruct the careers of artists such as "the Achilles Painter," the anonymous ancient Greek artist whose masterwork is a depiction of the hero Achilles.
-Scholars base their attributions on internal evidence, such as the distinctive way an artist draws or carves drapery folds, earlobes, or flowers.
+Art historians thus reconstruct the careers of artists such as the "Achilles Painter" (FIG. 5-58), the anonymous ancient Greek artist whose masterwork is a depiction of the hero Achilles.
+Scholars base their attributions on internal evidence, such as the distinctive way that an artist draws or carves drapery folds, earlobes, or flowers.
 It requires a keen, highly trained eye and long experience to become a connoisseur, an expert in assigning artworks to "the hand" of one artist rather than another.
 Attribution is subjective, of course, and ever open to doubt.
-For example, scholars continue to debate attributions to the famous 17th-century Dutch painter Rembrandt van Rijn.
+For example, for a half-century through 2014, scholars involved with the Rembrandt Research Project debated attributions to the famous 17th-century Dutch painter Rembrandt van Rijn (FIG. 25-15)-and the debate continues today.

 Sometimes a group of artists works in the same style at the same time and place.
 Art historians designate such a group as a school.
-"School" does not mean an educational institution or art academy.
+"School" in this sense does not mean an educational institution or art academy.
 The term connotes only shared chronology, style, and geography.
 Art historians speak, for example, of the Dutch school of the 17th century and, within it, of subschools such as those of the cities of Haarlem, Utrecht, and Leyden.